-There are two separate screen sizes that AccuTerm supports: normal and extended.
-These sizes are used to emulate the 80 and 132 column modes of the Wyse and VT terminals.
-AccuTerm has taken the extended and normal modes one step further: with AccuTerm you can define both the normal and extended modes to be any number of columns or rows (up to a maximum of 240).
+Normal and Extented are used for the 80 and 132 column modes of the Wyse and VT terminals.
+AccuTerm has taken these modes one step further in that you can define both modes to be any number of columns or rows, up to a maximum of 240.
 You can select which screen size is active when the session is first opened by checking the Active box for the desired size.

-You will probably leave these settings at their default settings of 80 columns by 24 rows for normal mode and 132 columns by 24 rows in extended mode.
-If you have software that supports other screen sizes, you can experiment with these settings until you find a size that you like.
+You can leave these at their default settings of 80 columns by 24 rows for Normal mode and 132 columns by 24 rows in Extended mode or change them to accommodate applications that require a different screen size.

-The number of rows may change if you change terminal emulations.
+Note that the number of rows may change if you change terminal emulations.
 The console terminal emulations use 25 rows with no status line; others use 24 rows with one or more status lines.